p4sstime/p4sstime/README.md

 ## Plugin Features

-- Uploads PASS Time specific data to logs.tf for (hopefully) eventual display by logs.tf
+- Uploads PASS Time specific data to logs.tf for display by [more.tf](https://more.tf)
 - Fixes "uber bug" where medics who use ubercharge are not able to pick up the ball without respawning
 - Prints chat messages for the following PASS Time events:
     - Scoring (with assists)